-3) Mind map apps: There are a host of free and low-cost mind map apps online that you can use on your computer or other device.
+- Mind map apps: There are a host of free and low-cost mind map apps online that you can use on your computer or another device.

-6) Recorder: While you should write down your brainstorm ideas, sometimes it can be helpful to record them first.
+- Recorder: While you should write down your brainstorm ideas, sometimes it can be helpful to record them first.
 Vocalizing ideas can often generate ideas easier than in your head.
-Of course, if you belong to a mastermind group or have a coach, talking about your issue can not only help you clarify and get ideas, but also receive feedback.
+Of course, if you belong to a mastermind group or have a coach, talking about your issue can not only help you clarify and get ideas but also receive feedback.

 Rules for Brainstorming

 The purpose of brainstorming is to generate a ton of ideas that you can later go through to decide which are best for your goals.
 Unfortunately, the brain has a natural tendency to filter, judge, and assess ideas.
 Chances are, you’ll not write down some ideas because you think they’re dumb or undoable.
 But you can’t do that.
 Here are the rules you need to follow to have productive brainstorming sessions: